-- Give recommendations on how to improve lidar systems for control application.
+- Give recommendations on how to improve lidar systems for control applications.

 - Initiate guidelines on how to use lidar in the load verification process of wind turbines.

-- Understand the needs of measurements of complex flow in wind energy and describe the limitations of lidar systems to provide recommendations for adjustments.
+- Understand the need for measurements of complex flow in wind energy and describe the limitations of lidar systems to provide recommendations for adjustments.